yaoweibin/nginx_tcp_proxy_module/doc/README.txt

     proxy.
 And now, this module is frequently used in websocket reverse proxying.

-    You can't use the same listening port with HTTP modules.
+    Note, You can't use the same listening port with HTTP modules.

 Directives
   ngx_tcp_moodule